mabdn/fprime-spaceposts/doc/MessageStorage/SoftwareDesignDocumentation.md

 **Resulting Design Decision**
 - Serialize messages and other data by calling the framework's `Serializable` interface on the type which is to be serialized
-- Serialize data to a buffer which is allocated on the stack to avoid dynamic memory allocation.
+- Serialize data to a buffer that is allocated on the stack to avoid dynamic memory allocation.
 The buffer is implemented as a local class `StackBuffer` inside the `MessageStorage` component.